 It is critically important for our nation’s future that we reform our schools system to provide a wide choice for all parents and children.
 The establishment of over 1,400 academies and 24 free schools has helped drive up standards and create more choice.

-I am pleased to confirm today that 12 new studio schools have been approved with a view to opening in September 2012:
+Therefore, I am pleased to confirm today that a further three special and five alternative provision free schools have been approved with a view to opening in September 2012.